Tired of Struggling Financially?

 One way I like to stay ahead is by making money on things I need to buy like groceries or clothing.
 Did you know you can earn money and gift cards with the following apps?
 They are easy to use and you can stack cashback offers with coupons and other apps.
 Check them out:

 - Ibotta – My favorite cashback app, offers rebates on your groceries.
 I have earned the most money-back from this app thus far, as I am at $ 450-lifetime savings.
 It is easy to use and just takes a minute after you grocery shop to upload your recipes.
-Check out Ibotta today and get a $10 sign up bonus (check now because sometimes they offer $20).
+Check out Ibotta today and get a $10 sign-up bonus (check now because sometimes they offer $20).
 Check it out here

 - Fetch – Fetch Rewards can be stacked with Ibotta to earn even more.
 Fetch is a great way to earn points for gift cards on things you already buy.
 Earn points just by uploading your receipt, but earn even more if you bought any of the name-brand items they are promoting.
-It is a great way to earn gift cards to your favorite stores.
+It is a great way to earn gift cards for your favorite stores.
 Check it out here

 - Dosh – Dosh is another free app that can be stacked with the above cashback apps.
 Just link your cards and earn a percent back with things you buy from stores listed in Dosh.
 It is an easy way to earn passive money, from things you are already going to buy.
 Check it out here